Retford: Nonconformists

-Retford was involved in the early history of Methodism, with John Wesley preaching in the town square in 1779.
+Retford was involved in the early history of Methodism, with John Wesley preaching in the town square in 1779 and again in Bridgegate in 1786 when he was 83 years old.

 However, Methodism was said to have been introduced to the town by a Scot named John MacFarlane in 1776.
-In an article published in The Proceedings of The Wesley Historical Society (1968) p149-152 BJ Biggs records that when Wesley did visit Retford in 1779 "a mob of local rowdies" planned a warm reception, led by a certain John Willey.
-In the end because of MacFarlane and his supporters this was limited to the throwing of a bad egg, which missed Wesley but hit his sister.
-She was said to have retaliated with a torrent of abuse that made the crowd laugh.
+When Wesley visited in 1779 "a mob of local rowdies" planned a warm reception, led by a certain John Willey.
+In the end, because of MacFarlane and his supporters, this was limited to throwing a bad egg, which missed Wesley but hit his sister.
+She was said to have retaliated with a torrent of abuse, which made the crowd laugh.

-Retford's first Methodist chapel opened the same year as Wesley's visit.
-This chapel was deemed too small for the crowd expected for his second visit to Retford when he was 83 years old.
+Retford's first Methodist chapel was opened in 1779, but was deemed too small for the crowd expected for Wesley's second visit to Retford.
 According to Wesley's journal he preached first at the New Inn, afterwards at Newark, and in the evening at Retford.
 Biggs (1967) records that there is a tablet in the wall of a house in Bridgegate, marking the spot where Wesley preached under a pear tree in an orchard just over the Idle in the parish of West Retford.
 Moss (1908) notes that the inscription states that in an orchard on this site on the evening of 24 June 1786, a sermon was preached by the Rev. John Wesley, M.A., from the words 'I saw the small and great stand before God'.

-Biggs (1968) records that John MacFarlane fell on hard times in later life but refused a place in Trinity Hospital because it would mean he would have to attend West Retford Church saying he would not "sell his soul to the devil for a place".
+Biggs (1968) says that John MacFarlane fell on hard times in later life but refused a place in the alms house, Trinity Hospital, because it would mean he would have to attend West Retford Church.
+He said he would not "sell his soul to the devil for a place".
 Instead, he entered the workhouse, where he was known as "Johnny Mac-farthing".
-Friends conducted him to the stone-laying in Newgate Street where he laid a stone.
-He died in 1824 and was buried in the Methodist cemetery on Grove Street.
+Friends conducted him to the stone-laying of the new Methodist Chapel in Newgate Street (now Grove Street), where he laid a stone.
+He died in 1824 and was buried in the Methodist cemetery surrounding the chapel.